 Most of my past and current students are artists, designers, and technophobes who now never have to pay anyone else to make their own websites, saving themselves thousands per year.

 Many have also gone on to start their own web design businesses or joined companies as well-paid web designers and content managers.
 If they can do it, so can you.

-This fun and easy to follow course was originally created in Nov.
-2014 for my Web Graphics, Coding, and Site Design Students from The American University of Rome to use as a resource at the end of our busy semester and beyond.
+This fun and easy to follow course was originally created for my Web Graphics, Coding, and Site Design Students from The American University of Rome to use as a resource at the end of our busy semester and beyond.
 It's now open to the public, is constantly being updated, and has received glowing reviews from students all over the world.

 In Web Snax, I draw upon my experience teaching web design on four continents to students from all walks of life and can show you how to create and manage your own website regardless of your personal software/hardware set up, resources, and budget.

 New lessons are continuously added, making this the most comprehensive online web design course available and the best choice for right-brained, visual learners who are often intimidated by technology, software, and the like and prefer to be taught in plain language from a fellow creative.